What treatments are available?

 - Psychodynamic therapy – Psychodynamic therapy is based on the idea that the past has an impact on your experiences and feelings in the present.
 The therapy focuses on the emotions you have experienced in response to a traumatic event.
 It aims to help you learn ways to manage intense emotions

-Experts are still evaluating evidence for which kinds of talking treatments can be effective for PTSD, and you may want to discuss this with your GP or therapist before pursuing these options.
+Experts are still evaluating evidence for which kinds of talking treatments can be effective for PTSD, and you may want to discuss this with your family doctor or therapist before pursuing these options.